talofo/namoradinha/README.md

 2. **Environment Themes**: Create new visual themes by adding resources to `resources/environment/themes/`.
 3. **Stage Content**: Add new obstacles or items by extending the content system.
 4. **Collision Materials**: Define new surface materials using the `MaterialType` component or `CollisionMaterialSystem`.
+5. **Camera Subsystems**: Add new camera behaviors by creating subsystems that implement `ICameraSubsystem`.

 ## Getting Started